-- Aiming the mic downward towards the singer will intensify the low-end.
+- Aiming the mic downward toward the singer will intensify the low end.

 - Singing nearer to the mic sounds warm and extra intimate.
 However, you threaten to clip if too close.

 - Singing further away from the mic sounds airier and extra spacious.
-However, you threaten losing sheen and detail.
+However, you threaten to lose sheen and detail.

 - Attempt shifting the mic 20 degrees to the left or right of the singer.
 Tilting the mic off-axis a small amount reduces sibilance and plosives.